Answering Star Method Interview Questions Confidently

 1. Identify Key Competencies

 Review the job description to pinpoint the most important skills and qualifications the employer is seeking.
+To ensure you can effectively showcase these skills during an interview, it’s important to prepare for STAR method interview questions.
 Make a list of competencies you will likely need to show, such as problem-solving, leadership, teamwork, communication, etc.

 2. Brainstorm Examples